Classifying sections of del Pezzo fibrations, I: Introduction

-To understand dominant families of sections we will use the inductive approach of \cite{HRS04} based on breaking and gluing rational curves.
-The main difficulty in this approach is to understand the possible outcomes of Mori's Bend-and-Break theorem.
-Our second main theorem shows that we can break curves while remaining in the setting of free curves.
+We will analyze this conjecture using the inductive approach of \cite{HRS04} based on breaking and gluing rational curves.
+Our second main theorem shows that we can break curves while remaining in the setting of free curves so that the outcome of our controlled Bend-and-Break will be a smooth point of the moduli space:

 \begin{theo}[Movable Bend-and-Break for sections] Let $\pi: \mathcal{X} \to \mathbb{P}^{1}$ be a del Pezzo fibration such that $-K_{\mathcal{X}/\mathbb{P}^{1}}$ is relatively ample.
 There is a constant $Q(\mathcal{X})$ satisfying the following property.
 Suppose that $M \subset \Sec(\mathcal{X}/\mathbb{P}^{1})$ is a component that parametrizes a dominant family of sections $C$ satisfying $-K_{\mathcal{X}/\mathbb{P}^{1}} \cdot C \geq Q(\mathcal{X})$.
 Then the closure of $M$ in $\overline{M}_{0,0}(\mathcal{X})$ contains a point representing a stable map whose domain has exactly two components each mapping birationally onto a free curve. \end{theo}